|Ranking favourite bands: Opeths Discography|

 One of the better concept albums ever created.
 The vocals are so well executed, the lyrics are so creatively composed, I could gush forever more.
 Also, Demon Of The Fall man, that song gives me the absolute chills every time its ghastly chords grace my ears.
 Fantastic stuff.

 I recently listened to this album again, and the experience ratified this albums standing as an absolute masterpiece.
-It's so hauntingly brutal, melancholic and dejectingly beatiful.
+It's so hauntingly brutal, melancholic and dejectingly beautiful.
 From the brutal intro to Ghost of Perdition to the final fleeting moments of Isolation Years the hair on my body is permanently stuck in an upward position.
-So good...

 Again an undisputed masterpiece in my opinion.
 As a concept album it's one of the finest works ever created.
 The lyrical content is excellently construed, the compositions are brilliant, the opening track The Moor is a prime example of this, and the vocals as well as the overall musicianship are beyond splendid.

 This album is simply a masterpiece in every way.
 The riffs are fantastic, the lyrics poetically sophisticated and extremely appropriate, the compositional structures brilliant and the vocals both hauntingly brutal and beautifully sorrowful.
 It's the very best of Opeth and some of the very best in (progressive) metal overall.